germanjreyes/lacbee/README.md

 To deploy the website:

 1. Upload the `index.html` file to your web hosting service
-2. If you're using Google Sites as mentioned in the email thread, you can:
+2. If you're using Google Sites
    - Create a new Google Site
    - Use the "Embed code" element to add this HTML content
    - Or recreate the structure using Google Sites' built-in tools